A variety of financing options are available to companies interested in acquiring capital for start-up, expansion, or relocation to Burt and Nebraska.

 Burt County Economic Development Corporation(BCEDC) has created a no-interest revolving loan fund from private dollars that will be used for commercial property revitalization in Burt County.
 Washington County Bank in Tekamah will serve as processor and administrator of the fund, while the BCEDC board will approve loans.
 The loans funds are available for exterior improvements and/or signage to storefront buildings.
 (View Application)

-The Burt County Promotion Fund was created by the county approving a 2% lodging tax.
-Organizations can apply for up to $500 to market and/or promote their attraction or event to people outside of Burt County.
+The Burt County Visitors Promotion Fund was created by the county approving a 2% lodging tax.
+Organizations and/or non-profits can apply for up to $650 to market and/or promote their attraction or event to people outside of Burt County.
 (View Application)

 Contact Burt County Economic Development Corporation for more information on these three programs at 402.374.2953 Regional Resources

 The Rural Enterprise Assistance Project’s (REAP) Loan Programs focus on providing capital for rural Nebraska based start-up and existing businesses.
 REAP’s loan products are coupled with business technical assistance and counseling to clients to help them prosper in their business.

 The Northeast Nebraska Development District Revolving Loan Fund (RLF) was created to help fund economic development projects within the District’s 22 county region of Northeast Nebraska.
 The RLF loans provide for subordinate or gap financing for micro-enterprise, in conjunction with local financial institutions: allowing the business owner the ability to expand a current business, transfer of ownership or purchase an existing business.
 Loans range from $5,000 to $100,00, but not more than 40% of total financing needs.
 Loans can be used on fixed assets and working capital.
 At least one job must be created or retained per each $20,000 created.